bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/tracepoints-and-monitoring-the-bitcoin-network.md

 Speaker 0: 00:01:17

-No, it's been the same.
+No, it’s been the same.
 Timo was in the 2019 residency, the last in-person residency that we ran.
 And in this very room was heckling our various presenters about Bitcoin and Lightning.
 And we did those two weeks of seminars.
 So since then, what have you been up to?
 What happened after that?

 Speaker 2: 00:01:37

 After that, actually, I joined a startup in Zurich, the Shift Crypto guys.
 We worked on Plug and Play Bitcoin node.
-And I later moved on to Coinmetrics, did some mempool monitoring there, did some mining pool monitoring there, for example, which blocks mining pools mine on and so on, connecting to these certain pools and seeing what they're giving out to the miners.
+And I later moved on to Coinmetrics, did some mempool monitoring there, did some mining pool monitoring there, for example, which blocks mining pools mine on and so on, connecting to these certain pools and seeing what they’re giving out to the miners.

 Speaker 0: 00:02:00

 And so was that closed source?
 Was that open source?
-Cause you clearly sort of gone into the...
+Cause you clearly sort of gone into the…

 Speaker 2: 00:02:05

-That's industry work.
-That's closed source.
+That’s industry work.
+That’s closed source.
 There are products using that behind the scenes.

 Speaker 0: 00:02:09

 Got it.
 Okay.
-And so since then you've been in the monitoring world.
+And so since then you’ve been in the monitoring world.
 Great.

 Speaker 2: 00:02:14

 Yeah.
-I'm really interested in what is happening on the Bitcoin network and what people are doing there and what they are not doing.
+I’m really interested in what is happening on the Bitcoin network and what people are doing there and what they are not doing.

 Speaker 0: 00:02:22

-So tell us, what's the motivation to do that?
+So tell us, what’s the motivation to do that?
 Why did you gravitate towards those kinds of projects?

 Speaker 2: 00:02:28

 So Bitcoin is an open system.
 You can do and you cannot do anything you like in the realms of, for example, policy or consensus.
-So it's really interesting to see how people behave in such an open system.
+So it’s really interesting to see how people behave in such an open system.
 And we often can gather insights and feed them back into development and improve things and make things easier or align incentives better in some way or another.

 ## Monitoring the mempool

 Speaker 0: 00:02:53

 Cool.
 So the first project that I recall you were doing, the Mempool Observer.

 Speaker 2: 00:02:57

 Correct.
 Yeah.

 Speaker 0: 00:02:58